clavery/vim-srs/README.md

 # vim-srs

+*NOTE* This is a work in progress.
+It doesn't work yet.

 A Spaced repetition software system (SRS) implemented as a vim plugin using plain text (i.e. markdown) files.

 vim-srs is a "spaced repetition software" implementation for the vim editor.